scalacenter/scalafix/docs/rules/ExplicitUnit.md

 title: ExplicitUnit
 ---

 NOTE.
 This rule is deprecated since v0.6.0.
-Use {% rule_ref ProcedureSyntax %}
-instead.
+Use `ProcedureSyntax` instead.

 Adds an explicit `Unit` return type to `def` declarations without a result type: